CenturyLinkCloud/PublicKB/Servers/bare-metal-faq.md

 **Since these servers use local storage, how do I avoid application failure if underlying hardware fails?**

 It is your responsibility to maintain any data recovery or restoration process that may be necessary in the case of a critical hardware failure.
+An integrated backup solution will be available at some point but is not for the initial launch of Bare Metal servers.

 **How is hardware support and replacement handled for Bare Metal servers?**